DanijelaMilanovic/Veritas/README.md

 ## About the Project

-"Veritas" is a comprehensive Court Case Management System developed to manage legal cases in accordance with the current laws of Bosnia and Herzegovina and the CMS Regulation on Automatic Case Management.
-This project aims to streamline and automate the case management process in legal institutions.
+"Veritas" is a comprehensive Court Case Management System developed as part of a course during the fourth year at the Faculty of Electrical Engineering in East Sarajevo, under the subject of Information Systems Design.
+This system is designed to manage legal cases in accordance with the current laws of Bosnia and Herzegovina and the CMS Regulation on Automatic Case Management.
+The main goal of this project is to streamline and automate the case management process in legal institutions.

 ## Project Overview